jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-04-12-languages.md

 The teacher asks us to make sentences with five words from the thesaurus of this week's theme: politiek.

 I try to string words together.
 My phrases are missing letters and words.
-They seem to float in the air like butterflies, bright and swift and hard to catch.
+They fly in the air, bright and swift like butterflies, hard to catch.

 It doesn't matter that I prepared the thesaurus for the whole class.
 Doesn't matter that I toggled between English and Dutch wikipedia pages for hours.